John's Music Boxes:

 The Papas and the Mamas (April 1968)

 Lyrically, this is probably one of my favorite Mamas and Papas albums.
 Again written almost entirely by Papa John, this record speaks more to social issues of the time and to the escapes that people sought from them.
-It also offers a slight change in musical flavor towards more of an "Eastern" or "psychedelic" feel on many of the songs such as "Meditation Mama" and "Gemini Childe".
-Overall, I consider it to be a very good album.
+It also offers a slight change in character and tone for the group towards more of an "Eastern" or "psychedelic" feel on many of the songs such as "Meditation Mama" and "Gemini Childe".
+It is definitely a more thematic album with a focus on youth, social boundaries, duties, turbulence, conflicting ideals.
+Musically, there are many interesting choices in times and rhythms and bit of mish-mash in song styles.
+A major problem is the mixing of the recording is not clear, with muffled words and overpowering instruments such that today many do not really know what the lyric is.
+It is not considered one of the best for the group but I quite like it.

 Charted at #15 - Dunhill LP 50031